Flux trapping in NbTiN strips: Introduction

-In this work, we combine detailed measurements with modeling of vortex behavior in NbTiN strips.
-We use scanning SQUID microscopy to image the vortex configurations in the strips as a function of an applied magnetic field.
-We perform simulations to capture the threshold field and the dependence of the number of vortices as a function of field beyond the threshold field.
-These simulations are directly based on models described by Bronson et al. ~\cite{Bronson2006} with modifications to include the finite length of our superconducting strips and to consider a modified self-energy of the vortices (see supplementary materials for details \cite{supp}).
+Beyond the Pearl limit, Sardella et al. considered the threshold field in tall rectangular pillars \cite{sardella_matching_1999}.
+Vortex behavior above the threshold in laterally confined superconductors have also been studied with Ginzberg-Landau based models \cite{karapetrov_transverse_2009, mcnaughton_causes_2022}, but with a focus on regimes where vortex-core structure, strong confinement, and nonequilibrium effects are important.
+De Souza Silva \textit{et al.} \cite{de_souza_silva_flux_2001} investigated vortex penetration in strips for the case of a strip cooled in zero field and then subjected to an increasing magnetic field, in contrast to the field-cooling protocol employed here.
+A summary of our theoretical frameworks is presented below, with additional details and comparison to previous work provided in the Supplementary Material \cite{supp}.

-We focus on NbTiN due to its promise for scaling wires , vias, Josephson junctions, capacitors, and ground planes in a superconducting digital circuit (SDC) fabrication stack ~\cite{Pokhrel2024,Iraci2024,Lozano2024,Herr2024}.
-To date most efforts in SDCs have centered on Nb-based circuits.
-Nb is an elemental superconductor with a critical temperature of 9.2 K, thin films can be readily produced using DC sputtering and structures can be patterned by conventional etch processes.
-However, it is challenging to achieve sub 250 nm feature sizes and reproducible circuit performance using Nb.
-Major limitations include unstable material properties caused by complex oxidation, and a related low processing temperature requirement which leads to the degradation of the superconducting properties of SDCs due to the cumulative effects of fabrication processing ~\cite{Herr2024}.
+In this work, we combine magnetic imaging with theoretical models to study vortex behavior in NbTiN strips.
+We use scanning SQUID microscopy (SSM) to determine the vortex configurations in the strips as a function of applied magnetic field.
+To complement these measurements, we perform simulations that capture both the threshold field and the field dependence of the number of vortices beyond the threshold.
+Our simulations build on the model of Bronson \textit{et al.} \cite{Bronson2006}, with modifications that account for the finite strip length and a revised treatment of the vortex self-energy (see Supplementary Material \cite{supp}, Sec.
+III.).

-Compared to Nb, NbTiN has a higher critical temperature of up to 17.3 K and high stability allowing for high processing temperatures up to 1,000 $^{\circ}$C both depending on the composition which is controlled during the deposition.
-NbTiN wires with stable superconducting properties down to a $10\times10\,n\text{m}^2$ cross-section, a critical temperature up to 15 K and a critical current density of $100\,m\text{A}/\mu\mathrm{m}^2$ have been demonstrated ~\cite{Pokhrel2024}.
-In addition, NbTiN has a low microwave surface resistance leading to reduced microwave losses compared to Nb.
+We perform systematic measurements across two samples and multiple strip widths, with high resolution in magnetic field, which allows us to resolve the evolution of vortex configurations in detail near the entry threshold.
+In particular, we find that close to the threshold field, the vortex number increases more rapidly than the linear dependence commonly assumed in the experimental literature.
+This behavior is consistent with theoretical expectations as discussed previously \cite{Bronson2006} and is reproduced by our own modeling, but has not been clearly resolved experimentally.
+In addition, detailed analysis of this regime allows us to extract information about the pinning properties of our samples.